AgataPolejowska/nct-crc-he-xai/README.md

 3. CAM images visualization

-Using Grad-CAM, Grad-CAM++ (or CAM or SmoothCAM) and Guided Grad-CAM.
+Using Grad-CAM and Guided Grad-CAM.

 Class Activation Mapping creates heat maps that show regions characteristic of a class.